wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 #### Launchpad

-- After logging into launchpad in WME setup go to Developer Workspace, and then go to container as shown in below image
+- After logging into launchpad in your WME setup go to Developer Workspace Tab, and then go to container as shown in below image
 - Select the containers that are running, hibernate those containers one after the other by hitting stop button as shown in the image below and wait till state is changed to stopped.

   [![instances_verification](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)

-- After logging into launchpad in WME setup go to Developer Workspace, and then go to capacity as shown in below image
+- Go to Developer Workspace, and then go to capacity as shown in below image

   [![developer_workspace](/learn/assets/wme-setup/upgrade-wme-setup/developer_workspace.png)](/learn/assets/wme-setup/upgrade-wme-setup/developer_workspace.png)

-- Here select all the StudioWorkspace Instances one by one and do the below operations
+- Here select all the StudioWorkspace Instances one by one and do the below operations.

 - First hit the stop button present there, it will stop the Instances from taking new user containers, wait till the state of Instance is changed to **STOPPED**
 - Then you need to hit the passivate button, this will passivate all the stopped containers in the Instance selected, wait till there are no stopped Instances present in the Instance
-- After this is done in all StudioWorkspace Instances cross-check the running containers in containers tab, all the containers should be in passivated state
+- After this is done in all StudioWorkspace Instances cross-check the running containers in containers tab, all the containers should be in passivated state.

-- After making sure all containers are passivated come back to capacity and select one by one Instances and hit delete icon as shown below, this will delete the Instance from setup
+- After making sure all containers are passivated come back to capacity and select one by one Instances and hit delete icon as shown below, this will delete the Instance from setup.

   [![delete_instances](/learn/assets/wme-setup/upgrade-wme-setup/delete_instances.png)](/learn/assets/wme-setup/upgrade-wme-setup/delete_instances.png)